ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 As a consequence of this configuration, Oblivious HTTP prevents linkability described above.
 Informally, this means:

-1. Requests and responses are known only to Clients and servers in possession of the corresponding response encapsulation key and HPKE keying material.
+1. Requests and responses are known only to Clients and Target Resources, plus Oblivious Gateway Resources that possess of the corresponding response encapsulation key and HPKE keying material.
    In particular, the Oblivious Relay knows the origin and destination of an Encapsulated Request and Response, yet does not know the decrypted